4 years or 10 year rules for a Certificate of Lawfulness (CLEUD)?

 As mentioned above the change of use of a building to a dwelling house (use class C3), which includes flats can benefit from a 4 year immunity period.
 In this case, you can apply for Certificate of Lawfulness after 4 years of continuous use.

-This means you can claim immunity without complying with planning policies, space standards etc.
+This means you can claim immunity without complying with planning policies, space standards etc as long as your development occurred before the 25th April 2024.
+Any development/use after this date automatically falls within the 10 year timeframe.

 Be aware of these keys issues with claiming a certificate of lawfulness for residential use